Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

     5. New page opens with google maps.

 5. Social Links:
-    1.Navigate to social links.
+    1. Navigate to social links.
-    2.Click indvidual links to each platform.
+    2. Click indvidual links to each platform.
-    3.Sites open on new pages.
+    3. Sites open on new pages.

 No automated testing was done.